hello-arun/tutorials/quantum-espresso/polarisation/README.md

 be overridden instead, and the strings constructed in those directions, respectively.

+## Possible Errors

+  * Error in routine iosys (1):
+    Berry Phase/electric fields only for insulators!

+    This is probably you might have used smearing in your calcualtion.
+Modern theory of polarisation only applied to insulators with a gap.
+So Do not use smearing.
+Use `occupations = fixed` and remove `smearing`.

 ## References
 The theory behind this implementation is described in: